April 23, 2021 5 min read

-For those who require mobility aids and equipments, there are also grants and subsidies available to shoulder the cost of the equipment that can be pricey at times.
-However, the success of applying for these grants is subject to approval by the organizations providing them.
+For those who require mobility aids and rehabilitative equipment, there are grants and subsidies available to shoulder the cost of the equipment that can be pricey at times.
+To apply for these grants, consult your physiotherapist/ occupational therapist, or medical social worker.

 The SMF extends subsidies to elderly persons, (aged 60 and above) who are in need of: